A view of Savile Row by Henry Herbert Tailors

 Dormeuil Bespoke Suits Bespoke Suits on Savile Row

 We make a variety of suits for a variety of different budgets and try to be as accommodating as possible.
 But this is one very special cloth – a Super 160’s from Dormeuil.
-We have made it for a customer who has worked hard and is in a position to indulge himself and it is the softest and most delicate fabric we have worked with.
-It was a frighteningly expensive suit and I hope the camera shot does the fabric some justice.
+We have made it for a customer who has worked hard and is in a position to indulge himself and it is the softest and most delicate fabric we have ever worked with.
+We can only hope the camera shot does the fabric some justice.
 In case you didn’t know, Dormeuil supply the cloth for the suits in the James Bond films!